 Types of Caravan Toilets:

-There are three main types of caravan toilet to choose from.
-Each of them has pros and cons depending on your caravan and preferences:
+There are only two main types of caravan toilet to choose from in our range.
+Both of them have pros and cons depending on your caravan and preferences:

-Cassette toilets are another toilet that have been around for a while.
+Cassette toilets have been around for a while.
 They are a great option for caravans, RVs and campervans because they are easy to install and use.

 The toilet bowl is permanently installed over a removable waste tank.
 When you flush, the waste drops into the tank.
 When the waste tank is full, you can remove it through the caravan service door and empty it into the dump point.
 Easy!